openstack/cinder-specs/specs/kilo/over-subscription-in-thin-provisioning.rst

 Other end user impact
 ---------------------

-There are two new parameters in cinder.conf that end user needs to be aware of.
+There is a new parameter in cinder.conf that end user needs to be aware of.

 Performance Impact
 ------------------